Or before all that? Before the Yàngbǎn?

 Homer: Go.
 Blow.

-- This was one of many forms of mind control researched by the CIA's Project MKULTRA and, out of all the things they tried, seems to have been the least workable (and for one of America's many insane Cold War super-science pipe dreams is really saying something).
+- This was one of many forms of mind control researched by the CIA's Project MKULTRA and, out of all the things they tried, seems to have been the least workable (and for one of America's many insane Cold War super-science pipe dreams that is really saying something).
 At least that's the official story...